• holidays for all levels, with choice of hotel-to-hotel or centred walking

 Your luggage transported

-We want you to enjoy cycling in Europe to the full so, for your comfort, we arrange the transportation of your luggage from one hotel to the next on our cycling vacations.
+We want you to be able to walk in complete comfort, so we arrange the transportation of your luggage from one hotel to the next on hotel-to-hotel walks.
 The only thing we ask is that you leave your suitcases in reception on setting out each morning, and the hoteliers will ensure that it is waiting for you at your next hotel.
-All you need carry with you are drinks, a camera, waterproofs and sun cream.
+All you need carry with you is your picnic, drinks, a camera, waterproofs and sun cream.

 Our notes provide so much information in addition to the basic directions that you don’t need a guide – they are your guide.
 Just as a guide would tell you about the places you pass, our notes include information on any monuments, historic villages or other places of interest along the way, and if it’s worth making a short detour to a fantastic viewpoint, we point this out too.
-We even suggest cafés and restaurants where you can stop for lunch.
+We even make suggestions for good picnic spots.

-There are many factors to bear in mind when choosing where to go cycling in Europe, such as the type of scenery, the style and standard of accommodation, and even the climate.
-But first of all you must decide on the kind of routes and the grade of cycling that are best suited to you.
+There are many factors to bear in mind when choosing a walking holiday: the ‘style’ of walking, the type of scenery, the style and standard of accommodation, the climate etc. But first of all you must decide on the grade of walking that is best suited to you.

-Because we want your experience of cycling in Europe to be as perfect as possible, we will be happy to help you tailor the arrangements for your chosen holiday to suit you.
+Because we want you to experience your perfect holiday, we will be happy to help you tailor the arrangements for your chosen holiday to suit you.
 You can choose the start date, your travel method and route, the length of your holiday, and whether or not to make any upgrades.

 Practical information to help you plan your holiday